TouK/nussknacker/Quickstart.md

 ##Test process with data
 * Run ./testData/sendTestTransactions.sh script few time
-* Go to http://localhost:8080/metrics/DetectLargeTransactions - you should see metrics
+* Go to Metrics tab on Nussknacker main panel - you should see changed metrics
-* TODO - grafana...
+* Go to Search tab on Nussknacker main panel
+  * Define processedevents* as default index pattern
+  * You will see filtered events

 ##Unit test your process
 * TODO